lclevy/canon_cr3/heif.md

 # Inside Canon High Efficiency Image File format

-9aug2020
+20aug2020

 Samples:

 - Special thanks to Damon Lynch for 1DX Mark III HEIF and CR3 HDR samples.
-- Thanks to https://github.com/FunMiles for R5 HEIF and CR3 samples
+- Thanks to Michel Lesoinne for R5 HEIF and CR3 HDR samples
+- Thanks to Gordon Laing from Cameralabs for R6 HEIF